 - I forgot

-- I procrastinated…particularly if it was a task I didn’t like
+- procrastination occurred… particularly if it was a task I didn’t like

-- I committed to doing more than I could handle
+- The commitment was more than I could handle

-- I purposely put it aside because I didn’t want to help someone
+- The task was purposely set aside because I didn’t want to help someone

-- I spent time on something that someone else said was urgent, without considering my prior commitments
+- Time was spent on something that someone else said was urgent, without considering my prior commitments

 - I failed to focus and became distracted

-Keeping commitments is important.
-Every commitment kept adds to credibility and builds trust.
+Keeping commitments is important because every commitment kept adds to credibility and builds trust.
 Trust is the foundation of every relationship and every broken commitment erodes trust.

-The key, as I learned as a teenager, to ensuring you keep your commitments is planning.
-The first step in improving your self-management and becoming more effective in achieving results is to answer these questions thoughtfully and honestly:
+The key, that I learned as a teenager, to ensure you keep your commitments is planning.
+The first step in improving your self-management and becoming more effective in achieving results is to answer these questions thoughtfully and honestly.

 - What are my current personal and business commitments?